jnpastin/Sinclair1000-ZX81/ROM/README.md

 5. Allowed manual changes of the address and chip select lines
 6. Could be built out on breadboards

-The schematic for the circuit has been uploaded here.
+The schematic for the circuit and the program flowchart have been uploaded here.
 Manual stepping through the program is accomplished by bringing the `Halt` pin on the second device high.
 Bringing the `ManualStep` pin high momentarily will execute one iteration of the loop.
 If the two devices ever get out of sync, simply press the reset switch on both.